dhiway/confidex/README.md

   SS58 Address:      5EkbvZ2xdbAzhZKs154UrnYPp6hffq4FJ7xvZ58HWMLvvec3
 ```

-This works when one has the CLI accessible in shell.
-Or one can use below command for without binary.

-`docker run -i dhiway/cord:develop key generate -w 24`

-Notice that every execution of `cord key generate` would generate a random key.
+Notice that every execution of the above command would generate a random key.
 It is very crucial to store the information in a secure way for future use.
 Specially the **'secret seed'** from the above command, so one can generate the same keys in any machine/application of user's choice.

 #### Install polkadot extension